How to Use Pronouns Correctly

 • (NOT: If an employee parks a car on site, they have to buy a parking sticker.)

-Many business writers find the construction “his or her” wordy, so if it is possible to use a plural noun as your antecedent so that you can use “they” as your pronoun, it may be wise to do so.
+Many business writers find the construction “his or her” wordy, so shifting to using a plural noun as your antecedent so that you can use “they” as your pronoun may be an easy resolution.
+(Example: If employees park on site, they have to buy a parking sticker.")

 If you do use a singular noun and the context makes the gender clear, then it is permissible to use just “his” or “her” rather than “his or her.”
 For example, if the lawyer in this example is a woman: “You want a criminal attorney who spends 100% of her time defending the accused…” is perfect.

 Mary Cullen